privacy-tech-lab/gpc-web-crawler/README.md

   The OptMeowt Analysis extension is [packaged as an xpi file](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Pack-Extension-in-XPI-Format) and installed on a Firefox Nightly browser by the crawler script.
 When a site loads, the OptMeowt Analysis extension automatically analyzes the site and sends the analysis data to the Cloud SQL database via a POST request.
 The analysis performed by the OptMeowt analysis extension investigates the GPC compliance of a given site using a 4-step approach:

   1. The extension checks whether the site is subject to the CCPA by looking at [Firefox's urlClassification object](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onHeadersReceived#urlclassification).
 Requests returned by this object are based on the Disconnect list, as described [here](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop).
-  2. The extension checks the value of the [US Privacy string](https://github.com/InteractiveAdvertisingBureau/USPrivacy/tree/master), OneTrust’s OptanonConsent cookie, and the [GPP string](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/Consent%20String%20Specification.md), if any of these exist.
+  2. The extension checks the value of the [US Privacy string](https://github.com/InteractiveAdvertisingBureau/USPrivacy/tree/master), the [GPP string](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/Consent%20String%20Specification.md), and OneTrust’s OptanonConsent, OneTrustWPCCPAGoogleOptOut, OTGPPConsent cookies if any of these exist.
   3. The extension sends a GPC signal to the site.
-  4. The extension rechecks the value of the US Privacy string, OptanonConsent cookie, and GPP string.
+  4. The extension rechecks the value of the US Privacy string, OneTrust cookies, and GPP string.

   The information collected during this process is used to determine whether the site respects GPC.
 Note that legal obligations to respect GPC differ by geographic location.
 In order for a site to be GPC compliant, the following statements should be true after the GPC signal was sent for each string or cookie that the site implemented:

-  1. the third character of the US Privacy string is a Y
+  1. the third character of the US Privacy string is a `Y`
   2. the value of the OptanonConsent cookie is `isGpcEnabled=1`
-  3. the opt out columns in the GPP string's relevant [US section](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections) (i.e. SaleOptOut, TargetedAdvertisingOptOut, SharingOptOut) have a value of 1.
+  3. the opt out columns in the GPP string's relevant [US section](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/tree/main/Sections) (i.e. `SaleOptOut`, `TargetedAdvertisingOptOut`, `SharingOptOut`) have a value of `1`.
 Note that the columns and opt out requirements vary by state.
+  4. the value of the OneTrustWPCCPAGoogleOptOut cookie is `true`

 - ### Node.js Rest API: